shirish93/shirish93.github.io/_posts/2024-02-16-ai-future-frontiers.md

 ---
-layout: post
-title: What's next for AI?
-My predictions for the next 10 years
 author: shirish
 categories:
 - ai
 - llm
 - engineering
 featured: false
+hidden: false
 image: assets/images/llm.jpg
-hidden: false
 image_description: Royalty-free stock image above from [Pexels](https://www.pexels.com/).
   Human-created, AFAIK.
+last_modified_at: '2026-08-04'
+layout: post
+title: What's next for AI?
+My predictions for the next 10 years
 ---

 Explainable AI, optical AI, analog AI, and meta-learning.
 I predict the culmination of optimizing massive generative models will result generative AI being turned into a commodity, and these four areas will be the next frontiers of innovation in machine learning.

 Machine learning and Artificial Intelligence (AI)  --  used interchangeably[^1] -- have undeniably changed the world.
 From revolutionizing healthcare diagnostics to powering supervised-driving cars, AI is a part of our lives.
 But even as such applications proliferate, an even more advanced future awaits us.
 I believe it will be driven by advancements in these areas: Optical AI, Analog Computing, Meta-Learning, and Explainable AI.
 Each of these fields holds great potential in pushing the boundaries of what's possible and redefining the impact -- and meaning -- of what artificial intelligence even means.